andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 Recently I had the chance to work with a team writing Python, building a new app using the Django Python framework.

-The team was experienced with Django so I was curious about which libraries they'd chose, code patterns and structure.
+The team was experienced with Django so I was curious to learn from them about popular libraries, code conventions and patterns.

 In this post, I'll briefly introduce the database related parts of Django, using Postgres of course, highlight some of the library choices, and compare things to Ruby on Rails.